openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 * autotune-prep takes three things initially: glucose data; treatments data; and starting profile (originally from pump; afterwards autotune will set a profile)
 * It calculates BGI and deviation for each glucose value based on treatments
 * Then, it categorizes each glucose value as attributable to either carb sensitivity factor (CSF), ISF, or basals
-* To determine if a "datum" is attributable to CSF, carbs on board (COB) are calculated and decayed over time based on observed BGI deviations, using the same algorithm used by Advanced Meal Asssit.
+* To determine if a "datum" is attributable to CSF, carbs on board (COB) are calculated and decayed over time based on observed BGI deviations, using the same algorithm used by Advanced Meal Assist.
 Glucose values after carb entry are attributed to CSF until COB = 0 and BGI deviation <= 0.
 Subsequent data is attributed as ISF or basals.
 * If BGI is positive (meaning insulin activity is negative), BGI is smaller than 1/4 of basal BGI, or average delta is positive, that data is attributed to basals.
 * Otherwise, the data is attributed to ISF.
 * All this data is output to a single file with 3 sections: ISF, CSF, and basals.